 YWCA Madison offers an open Information Clinic, where you will get more information about your license suspension and steps you can take to get it reinstated.
 This initial meeting is to determine if you are eligible for enrollment.
 After this initial consultation, you may be placed on a waiting list to receive services if needed.

 Any individual who has a suspended license because of:

 AND needs a license in order to meet basic needs such as:

 Intake appointments with the program coordinator usually take 10-15 minutes.
-Walk-ins are accepted.
-Please note that info clinic hours may be changed or cancelled due to circumstances such as holidays, staff vacation, or severe weather.
+Walk-ins are accepted unless otherwise indicated.
+Please note that info clinic hours may be changed or canceled due to circumstances such as holidays, staff vacations, or severe weather.

-Click to download the intake form.
-Attending one of the info clinics listed above is strongly recommended.
+Making an appointment to meet virtually is strongly recommended.
 However, if you cannot make it to one of the clinics, please complete the intake form and drop it off at one of our locations (2040 S. Park Street or 101 E. Mifflin Street) or you can email it to email@example.com.

 Questions?
 Email Aneesha or call (608) 257-1436, option 3